Download marketplace items from Azure to Azure Stack

 -AzsCredentialparameter is not specified and the token expires, you receive a prompt to enter the operator credentials.

 AD FS only supports interactive authentication with user identities.
 If a credential object is required you must use a service principal (SPN).
-For more information on setting up a service principal with Azure Stack and AD FS as your identity management service, see Manage service principal for AD FS.
+For more information on setting up a service principal with Azure Stack and AD FS as your identity management service, see Manage an AD FS service principal.

 After the script successfully completes, the item should be available in the Azure Stack Marketplace.